Notes on the Geography of Peninsular India: Diu

 Built on a budget, the towers are not as high as they appear.

-Once again, the nave has a masonry vault but the elaborate altarpiece is wooden, from somewhere.
+Once again, the nave has a masonry vault but the elaborate altarpiece is wood from somewhere.

-Hunt a bit, and you'll find a few buildings obviously left over from Lusitanian Times.
+Hunt a bit, and you'll find a few non-religious buildings obviously left over from Lusitanian times.

 Part of an old bazaar?